Want to create an excellent project plan?

 1. Goals to set a project goal and track it

-Ben Gates doesn’t go exploring without setting some goals in mind.
+Ben Gates doesn’t go exploring without setting some professional goals in mind.

 But in project management, you can’t just set project goals in your head!